 Motorcycle accidents are often the most serious type of motor vehicle crash.
 With little external protection, riders are more exposed and subject to severe injuries.
 If you or a loved one has been injured in a motorcycle collision, our motorcycle accident attorneys can help.
 At our Boise, ID, firm, our lawyers are familiar with these kinds of cases.
 They can also handle very serious incidents such as wrongful death and accidents involving traumatic brain injury.
-At Mauk Miller, PLLC, our attorneys will work tirelessly to seek justice and obtain the full compensation that you deserve.
+At Mauk, Miller, Hawkins PLLC, our attorneys will work tirelessly to seek justice and obtain the full compensation that you deserve.
 Contact our staff today to schedule your free, personal consultation.

 Understanding Motorcycle Accidents